Vergleich der Dateiformate JPEG und PNG.

 JPEGs and PNGs are both types of raster image files.
-This means they’re made up of a fixed number of colour pixels — rather than the grids, points and mathematical formulas used in vector files.
+This means they’re made up of a fixed number of color pixels — rather than the grids, points, and mathematical formulas used in vector files.
 Raster files allow plenty of detail to be displayed but lose their resolution when significantly resized.

 Are JPEG or PNG files compatible with CMYK?

-PNGs don’t support CMYK colour modes since they’re designed more with the web in mind, rather than printing.
+PNGs don’t support CMYK color modes since they’re designed more with the web in mind, rather than printing.
 JPEGs generally support RGB over CMYK.
-You may struggle to open CMYK JPEGs due to a lack of compatible programmes — so they tend to be quite rare.
+You may struggle to open CMYK JPEGs due to a lack of compatible programs — so they tend to be quite rare.